 - Bob Glidden vs. Lee Shepherd

 If you're still reading this, chances are you remember seeing (either live or on TV) a moment of drag racing history.
-You may have even had the Snake and Mongoose Hot Wheels cars, which were an excellent bit of master marketing, and corporate sponorship, that made the pair's drag racing rivalry famous.
+You may have even had the Snake and Mongoose Hot Wheels cars, which were an excellent bit of master marketing and corporate sponsorship that made the pair's drag racing rivalry famous.

-Just the thought Don Prudhomme and Tom McEwen in what was for me, quarter-mile racing's glory days, brings almost immediate goosebumps and lon ago vivid child-like memories of my heroes.
+Just the thought of Prudhomme and McEwen in what was for me, quarter-mile racing's glory days, brings almost immediate goosebumps and long-ago vivid child-like memories of my heroes.
 Whenever the "Snake" and the "Mongoose" met on the track, fans were guaranteed a dramatic, compelling race, and you felt like these two men were putting it all on the line just for the sake of winning.
-Let's face facts, they pretty much were: there wasn't much money to be won in drag racing in those days. .. it was about the glory, the trophy and living to race another day.
+Let's face facts, they pretty much were: there wasn't much money to be won in drag racing in those days... it was about the glory, the trophy, and living to race another day.

-But it was the Hot Wheels deal with Mattel Toys that made Tom "Mongoose" McEwen and Don "The Snake" Prudhomme legends in the minds and hearts of many children and household names to the racing fans all over the country.
+But it was the Hot Wheels deal with Mattel Toys that made McEwen and Prudhomme legends in the minds and hearts of many children and household names to the racing fans all over the country.

 Don "The Snake" Prudhomme

-There have been very few drag racing personalities that have been as successful as Don “The Snake” Prudhomme.
+There have been very few drag racing personalities that have been as successful as Don “the Snake” Prudhomme.
 Don started out in his younger days as a car painter.
-By the late 1950’s he joined the Los Angeles area car club, the Road Kings.
-Don attended drag races, and worked as a crew member for “T.V.”
+By the late 1950s he joined the Los Angeles area car club, the Road Kings.
+Don attended drag races, and he worked as a crew member for “T.V.”
 Tommy Ivo.
-With Ivo's, help in the 1960s, Prudhomme toured throughout the United States learning the ropes from Ivo, who is one of the true pioneers of professional drag racing.
+With Ivo's help in the 1960s, Prudhomme toured throughout the United States learning the ropes from Ivo, who is one of the true pioneers of professional drag racing.
 Tommy Ivo's 4 engined, “Showboat” thrilled drag racing fans from coast to coast.

-Don Prudhomme, in 1962, picked up his first big victory in Top Fuel drag racing by taking the Smoker’s March Meet at Bakersfield, California.
-It was from mid 1962 through 1964 that Prudhomme teamed up with Tom Greer and famed engine builder Keith Black, and became the nearly unstoppable Greer, Black & Prudhomme Top Fueler.
-Their car won nearly every event they would enter on the west coast.
+In 1962, Prudhomme picked up his first big victory in Top Fuel drag racing by taking the Smoker’s March Meet at Bakersfield, California.
+It was from mid-1962 through 1964 that Prudhomme teamed up with Tom Greer and famed engine builder Keith Black, and became the nearly unstoppable Greer, Black & Prudhomme Top Fueler.
+Their car won nearly every event they would enter on the West Coast.
 Prudhomme, driving Roland Leong's "Hawaiian" Top Fueler, won his first NHRA race that he ever entered, the 1965 Winternationals in Pomona, California.
 Don was beginning a career that would make him one of the biggest names in drag racing history.
 A driving career that would see him take a total of 35 NHRA Funny Car national event wins, along with 14 NHRA Top Fuel national event titles.

-In the mid to late 1970’s Prudhomme was a nearly an unstoppable tsunami in Funny Car racing action, winning four straight NHRA Funny Car World Championships (1975, 1976, 1977, & 1978).
+In the mid- to late-1970s, Prudhomme was a nearly an unstoppable tsunami in funny car racing action, winning four straight NHRA Funny Car World Championships (1975, 1976, 1977, and 1978).
 “The Snake,” as he was called because of his quick reflexes on the starting line, won the prestigious NHRA U.S. Nationals an incredible 7 times as a driver.
-He was the first Funny Car driver to make a 5 second pass, and also was the first to top the 250 mile per hour mark in the quarter mile in a funny car.
+He was the first funny car driver to make a 5-second pass, and also was the first to top the 250 mile per hour mark in the quarter mile in a funny car.

-What really rocketed "The Snake's" career into the big time was when Don started teaming up with his rival and off-track friend Tom “The Mongoose” McEwen with their “Hot Wheels” team cars in the early 1970’s.
-Since Prudhomme was known as "The Snake," Tom McEwen, always the showman started to promoting himself as “The Mongoose” to help build a rivalry between the two, which in the end made them both and Mattel Toys a lot of money.
+What really rocketed "The Snake's" career into the big time was when Don started teaming up with his rival and off-track friend Tom “the Mongoose” McEwen with their “Hot Wheels” team cars in the early 1970s.
+Since Prudhomme was known as "the Snake," McEwen, always the showman started to promoting himself as “the Mongoose” to help build a rivalry between the two, which in the end made them both and Mattel Toys a lot of money.

-Today Don “The Snake” Prudhomme is known to drag racing fans as a car owner as he fields the Miller Lite Top Fuel Dragster driven by two time NHRA World Champion Larry Dixon Jr., and a pair of Skoal-backed nitro Funny Cars for team drivers Tommy Johnson Jr., and Ron Capps.
+Today, Prudhomme is known to drag racing fans as a car owner as he fields the Miller Lite Top Fuel Dragster driven by two-time NHRA World Champion Larry Dixon Jr., and a pair of Skoal-backed nitro funny cars for team drivers Tommy Johnson Jr., and Ron Capps.

-Tom "The Mongoose" McEwen is still one of the best known drag racing personalities.
-Tom, always the promoter, was responsible for bringing the first “big time” non-automotive sponsor into the drag racing arena.
+McEwen is still one of the best-known drag racing personalities.
+Always the promoter, he was responsible for bringing the first “big time” non-automotive sponsor into the drag racing arena.
 A move that changed the sport of drag racing forever.

-Tom "the Mongoose" McEwen these days is a collector of diecast car and racing memorabilia.
+These days, McEwen is a collector of diecast car and racing memorabilia.
 His main area of focus on collecting is NHRA and NASCAR, as well as other diecast collectibles.
 You can find many of his collectibles for sale at Prestige Hobbies in Anaheim, California.
 The 'Goose has also released a 1/16 scale model of his "World's Fastest '57 Chevy" funny car in partnership with Prestige Hobbies and Milestone Development.

 A Tribute to Drag Car Racing

-Don "The Snake" Prudhomme and Tom "The Mongoose" McEwen burst onto the drag racing scene in the mid-1960s and developed one of the most publicized rivalries in the sport history.
+Prudhomme and McEwen burst onto the drag racing scene in the mid-1960s and developed one of the most publicized rivalries in the sport history.
 Prudhomme earned his "Snake" nickname early in his career for his inherently quick starting-line reflexes.
-Tom McEwen's nickname, "the Mongoose", was a bit of showmanship Tom used to entice racing fans into watching Prudhomme and McEwen's high-exposure races.
-Even though Tom McEwen won only five NHRA national events during his 35-plus-year career, he had the gift of gab and great promotional abilities that made him one of the sport's most influential and controversial figures.
+McEwen's nickname, "the Mongoose," was a bit of showmanship Tom used to entice racing fans into watching Prudhomme and McEwen's high-exposure races.
+Even though McEwen won only five NHRA national events during his 35-plus-year career, he had the gift of gab and great promotional abilities that made him one of the sport's most influential and controversial figures.